Christmas Closure Information

 • You must provide evidence of having been in general education for at least 10 years and of having studied within the last five years

-• a face-to-face interview is required before an offer is made.
+• a face-to-face or video call interview is required before an offer is made

 After successful completion of the one year Certificate in Education, students may progress to further higher education study, for example, a degree or the level 5 Certificate in Continuing Education Teaching Literacy and ESOL or the level 5 Certificate in Teaching Numeracy.

 Timetables: Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
-Part-time classes are normally scheduled on one or two days per week.
+Where possible we will look to schedule timetabled sessions for full-time courses over two days per week, and part-time courses over one day per week.

 Teaching and Learning: You are taught through a combination of lectures, seminars and practicals.
 Seminars enable smaller group discussions to develop understanding of topics covered in lectures.